 BUILD TORONTO studies and is involved in a wide range of opportunities at any time.
 You may not take advantage of any of these opportunities for your own benefit or assist any other person in taking advantage of any of these opportunities for their own benefit, unless BUILD TORONTO advises you that it no longer has an interest in the opportunity.
-This obligation continues after you leave BUILD TORONTO.
+This obligation continues indefinitely, even after you leave or retire from BUILD TORONTO in accordance with applicable law.